-Calpe benefits from ongoing oversight of its investment portfolio by the Calpe Board and by TransRe's Treasury function.
-Furthermore, the extreme stress tests incorporated into the ORSA process, Calpe's risk register and the quarterly stress and scenario testing Calpe performs supplement these controls.
+Calpe benefits from oversight of its investment portfolio by the Calpe Board and by TransRe's Treasury function.
+Furthermore, these controls are supplemented by the extreme stress tests incorporated into the ORSA process, Calpe's risk register and stress and scenario testing.

-Calpe's investment managers are provided with an investment mandate and are subject to quarterly compliance attestations confirming they have operated in accordance with the mandate.
+Calpe's investment manager is provided with an investment mandate which is subject to quarterly compliance attestations confirming they have operated in accordance with the mandate.